Defining Go Modules

 into a separate branch but by copying it into a subdirectory.

-must be updated to say
+Again the go.mod must be updated to say

 Afterward, v1.x.x tags pointing at commits address the files

-in the root directory, excluding v2/
+in the root directory, excluding v2/,

 while v2.x.x tags pointing at commits address the files

-in the v2/
+in the v2/ subdirectory only.

-distinguishes the two cases.
+The go.mod file lets vgo distinguishes the two cases.

 It would also be meaningful to have a v1.x.x and a v2.x.x tag